debdutgoswami/flask-login/README.md

 # Flask Login

-A boilerplate code for the login page using Flask.
+A boilerplate code for login and signup page using Flask.

 ---